Is Social Security…Secure?

 Before I throw a bunch of numbers at you…

-Understand that your monthly social security payment will be unique to you and will ultimately be determined by how much you paid into the system when you were employed since those contributions were based on a percentage of your income.
+Understand that your monthly social security payment will be unique to you and will ultimately be determined by how much you paid into the system while you were employed, since those contributions were based on a percentage of your income.

-Calculating how much you’ll receive per month can get a little tricky.
-The SSA has a quick calculator that uses a few of your inputs to project past and future earnings and spits out an estimate.
-(I tried the quick calculator, and apparently, the SSA had a lot of faith in my earning potential.
-Their projections were generous!
-Expect an inflated calculation.)
+Calculating how much you’ll receive per month can get tricky.
+The SSA has a quick calculator that collects your inputs to project a combo of past and future earnings to spit out an estimate.
+I tried the quick calculator and, apparently, the SSA had a lot of faith in my earnings potential.
+Their projections were too generous, in my opinion, so expect an inflated calculation.

-They also have a more formalized option that estimates your annual social security payment using both actual and projected dollars which I trust a little more, but, I don’t suggest spending an inordinate amount of time estimating a minority of your future retirement income.
-Reallocate that time, energy, and money investing (literally!) to create as much of a nest egg as possible.
+They also have a more formalized option that estimates your annual social security payment using actual plus projected dollars, rather than projections of both, which I trust a little more.
+Regardless, I don’t suggest spending an inordinate amount of time estimating a minority of your future retirement income.
+Reallocate that time, energy, and money to investing to create as much of a nest egg as possible.
 Set a realistic budget, develop a personal savings plan, treat yo self in moderation, and get well versed in your employer-offered savings plans.
-Every little bit counts!

 If you’re new to the saving/investing game or just need a refresher, I highly recommend the book Just Keep Buying by Nick Maggiulli.
 He lays a solid foundation for beginners and offers new insights to those more seasoned.
-The author does an insanely good job explaining commonly over-complicated topics plainly, and I can’t recommend it enough!
+The author does an insanely good job explaining complicated topics plainly.

 Pretend your expected monthly social security payment is $1,000 at full retirement age (67), and you’re expected to live to 83.
 Regardless of the collection age you select, all payments are adjusted annually for inflation.
 (For purposes of this example, we’re keeping things simple and not adjusting for inflation.)

-• 62 - If you opt to collect social security payments early, they will be discounted by 30% for the rest of your lifetime.
+62 - If you opt to collect social security payments early, they will be discounted by 30% for the rest of your life.
 In this example, you’d receive $700 per month.

 Depending on your financial situation, accepting less money for a longer period of time may be appealing or even necessary to make ends meet.
 If you are able to wait until at least the full retirement age to start collecting, the math proves that it could be more advantageous in the long run.
 Collection age is one of the most hotly debated aspects of social security, so expect conflicting viewpoints on this!